TianqiCS/654/README.md

 ### MNIST dataset

+We leverage the MNIST dataset directly from Pytorch, i.e., torchvision.dataset.
+For the binary classificaiton task, we select images in class 0 and 1 and the number of each class is balanced.
+The dimension of each images is 28*28 and we transform them into N*784 tabular form into  .csv files, but transform them back to 28*28 while the training of CNN-based GANs.
+The resulting dataset contains 12,665 training data and 2,115 test data.
+In particular, go to the subfolder "DPWGAN-PATEGAN-MNIST/preprocessing".
+Run "python process_MNIST_pytorch.py".
+This code downloads and then splits the MNIST dataset into trainset and testset automatically.

 **PATE-GAN** : PATE-GAN : Generating Synthetic Data with Differential Privacy Guarantees.
 ICLR 2019

 **DP-WGAN** : Implementation of private Wasserstein GAN using noisy gradient descent moments accountant.